-, $24^{\circ}10' - 25^{\circ}20'E$) and its two key study areas in the km2 and that of Lake Pääjärvi 220 km2.
+water services in terms of water resources and water purification carbon sequestration in soil and ecosystems and its two key study areas in the Lammi LTER site are located in the southern boreal region.
+The whole catchment area of Lake Vanajanselkä is 2700 km2 and that of Lake Pääjärvi 220 km2.
 The surface area of Lake Vanajanselkä is 103 km2 and Lake Pääjärvi 13.4 km2.
-There are 14 municipalities in the study area.